Awni00/abstract_transformer/iclr/YUpf.md

 We aim to address each of your concerns in turn, and look forward to further discussion with you!

-Below, we summarize our responses to the concerns you raised:
+Below, we summarize our responses to the concerns you raised, with a more detailed response in the sections that follow:

 - Concern: terminology regarding propagation of sensory and relational information in standard attention vs relational attention.
     - Response: We clarify that the distinction lies in the type of information being propagated (the values), rather than the attention selection criterion (attention scores).